Democracy in China

 A large crowd of protesters, journalists, police and spectators gathered in front of a McDonald's restaurant in Wangfujing, Beijing as part of the 2011 Chinese pro-democracy protests.

-Ideological debate over democracy in China has existed in Chinese politics since the 19th century.
+Debate over democracy in China has existed in Chinese politics since the 19th century.
+The People's Republic of China (PRC) is not a democracy, being an authoritarian one-party state led by the Chinese Communist Party (CCP).
+(Note: Attributed to multiple references:) All political opposition is illegal.
+Currently, there are eight minor political parties in China other than the CCP that are legal, but all have to accept CCP primacy to exist.
+China has been characterized as a dictatorship.

+Freedom of speech and freedom of assembly are severely restricted by the government.
+Censorship in China is widespread and dissent is harshly punished in the country.
+Democracy movements in China have been repressed, most notably in the 1989 Tiananmen Square massacre.

+The state constitution and CCP constitution both state that the PRC's form of government is "people's democratic dictatorship".
+Under Xi Jinping's general secretaryship, China is also termed a "whole-process people's democracy."
+The state constitution also holds that China is a one-party state that is governed by the CCP.
+This gives the CCP a total monopoly of political power.

 Chinese scholars, thinkers, and policy-makers have debated about democracy, an idea which was first imported by Western colonial powers but which some argue also has connections to classic Chinese thinking.
 Starting in the mid-eighteenth century, many Chinese argued about how to deal with Western culture.
 Though Chinese Confucians were initially opposed to Western modes of thinking, it became clear that aspects of the West were appealing.
 Industrialization gave the West an economic and military advantage.
 The Qing dynasty's defeats in the Opium Wars compelled a segment of Chinese politicians and intellectuals to rethink their notion of cultural and political superiority.

 Democracy entered the Chinese consciousness because it was the form of government used in the West, potentially responsible for its industrial, economic and military advancements.
 A segment of Chinese scholars and politicians became persuaded that democratization and industrialization were imperative for a competitive China.
 In response, a number of scholars resisted the idea, saying democracy and Westernization had no place in traditional Chinese culture.
 Liang Shuming's opinion was most popular, holding that democracy and traditional Chinese society were completely incompatible, hence China's only choice was either wholesale Westernization or complete rejection of the West.
 The debate centered on the philosophical compatibility of traditional Chinese Confucian beliefs and the technologies of the West.

-The People's Republic of China (PRC) is not a liberal or representative democracy.
-The state constitution and the constitution of the Chinese Communist Party (CCP) state that the PRC's form of government is "people's democratic dictatorship".
-Under Xi Jinping's general secretaryship, China is also termed a "whole-process people's democracy."
-The state constitution also holds that China is a one-party state that is governed by the CCP.
-This gives the CCP a total monopoly of political power.
-All political opposition is illegal.
-Currently, there are eight minor political parties in China other than the CCP that are legal, but all have to accept CCP primacy to exist.
-Freedom of speech and freedom of assembly are severely restricted by the government.
-Censorship in China is widespread and dissent is harshly punished in the country.
-Many foreign and some domestic observers categorize China as an authoritarian one-party state, with some saying it has shifted to neoauthoritarianism.
-Some characterize it as a dictatorship.